 Process-based models have existed for nearly two decades, but are still rarely used in emergency planning.
 This workshop will bring together modellers, scientists and importantly end-users to discuss advances in foodchain transfer with an emphasis on process-based soil-plant transfer models.
 One aim of the workshop will be to investigate the potential adoption of process-based models by end-users and also identify future research priorities for human foodchain modelling.

-Recent paper by the CONFIDENCE working group of relevance to the workshop: Fit-for-purpose modelling of radiocaesium soil-to-plant transfer for nuclear emergencies: a review
+Deliverables and papers by the CONFIDENCE working group of relevance to the workshop

 Photo: Luke Massey http://www.lmasseyimages.com/